-Like running a country: What it was like to be a schools superintendent this summer
+Like running a country: What it meant to be a schools superintendent this summer

 “Say that again,” he told her.
 “I’m sorry, I missed it.
 I was texting.”

 She explained for the second time that the team wanted to postpone sending out a survey asking parents and staffers to report their enrollment plans for 2020-2021.
-Hutchings had earlier vowed to send the survey on Aug.
+Hutchings had earlier promised to send the survey on Aug.
 3, but Reingold said that was too early; the school system should wait until after Alexandria had decided between virtual and in-person learning, or a mix of both.

 That way, Reingold said, families would know what they were signing up for.